Robert Lewandowski: 2021–2022: Final season with Bayern and second European Golden Shoe

 On 30 May 2022, Lewandowski stated his desire to leave Bayern Munich, saying "My story with Bayern has come to an end, I cannot imagine further good cooperation...
 I hope they will not stop me (from leaving) just because they can.
 A transfer is the best solution for everyone."
+A year before his departure, Bayern Munich explored the possibility of signing Erling Haaland from Borussia Dortmund as a potential successor to Lewandowski.
+According to Sebastian Staszewski's biography Lewandowski.
+Prawdziwy, Lewandowski and his agent Pini Zahavi became aware of Bayern's interest despite Hasan Salihamidžić's reported denial, which allegedly affected Lewandowski's relationship with the club.
+Haaland later revealed that he had sympathized with Lewandowski, describing the situation as "disrespectful" given his achievements at Bayern.

 Barcelona

 Transfer

 At Bayern Munich, Lewandowski established himself as one of the best players of his generation.
 On 16 July 2022, Barcelona confirmed they had reached an agreement with Bayern Munich for Lewandowski's transfer.
 Three days later, Lewandowski signed a four-year contract for a fee of €45 million, potentially rising to €50 million with add-ons.
 The contract included a release clause set at €500 million.
 Lewandowski became the most expensive Polish player in history and Bayern Munich's most expensive sale of all time.
 Lewandowski was formally unveiled in front of 50,000 fans on 5 August at the Camp Nou, and was handed the number 9 shirt, previously worn by Memphis Depay, and was officially registered on 12 August, amid speculation that the club could not register him as they were over the league's salary cap limit, due to their financial difficulties.